Video: Great medium, wrong application.

 Could you elaborate on what makes gifs so effective in user guides?

 Sure!
 Gifs are great to use in situations where one image isn’t enough, like when you need to demonstrate a very specific movement.
 For example, turning a lever or nozzle in a very particular way.
 In this case, a short animated gif is very effective at capturing this motion without affecting the pace of the learner.
-A video, even if it’s ten seconds long, creates an uncomfortable amount of waiting time in a user guide.
+An instructional video, even if it’s ten seconds long, creates an uncomfortable amount of waiting time in a user guide.

 Awesome.
 One more thing, is there an easy way to incorporate images and gifs into the SwipeGuide CMS?
 Do you have any tips or best practices?